Recycling & Waste Reduction

 - All of our Residential Dining Centers and several of our retail dining locations such as The Greenery, Pistachio’s, The Tiffin Room, and The Center for Tomorrow use china plates and silverware which are washed and reused.

 - Reusable Mug - Use a UB CDS reusable mug for a soda or coffee refill and save 10%!
-Over 110,000 refills purchased.
+Over 110,000 refills have been purchased.

 Energy & Water Conservation